madebits/madebits.github.io/r/linux-csman.md

 ## Introduction

 CSMan enables using `cryptsetup` conveniently to encrypt disk file containers or disk data partitions.
 CSMan cannot be used (out of the box) to encrypt live partitions.
-The follow are some of the hard-coded settings of CSMan:
+The follow are some of the hard-coded settings of the script:

 * Uses `cryptsetup` in *plain* mode with 512 byte keys (`-s 512 -h sha512`).
 * Supports only [EXT4](https://en.wikipedia.org/wiki/Ext4) volumes.
-* Uses two nested *dm-crypt* mappers: *aes-xts-plain64* and *twofish-cbc-essiv:sha256*.
+* Uses two nested *dm-crypt* mappers: (outer) *aes-xts-plain64* and (inner) *twofish-cbc-essiv:sha256*.
-* Mounts for current user under: `$HOME/mnt/csm-*`.
+* Mounts container accessible for current user under: `$HOME/mnt/csm-*`.

 ### How it Works

-CSMan use randomly generated 512 byte passwords (called **secret** in CSMan documentation) to with `cryptsetup` *plain* mode containers.
-The 512 byte passwords are stored in **secret files** encrypted with *AES* and protected with a user password (called **password** in CSMan documentation).
+CSMan uses randomly generated 512 byte binary keys (called **secret**) to with `cryptsetup` *plain* mode containers.
+The 512 byte passwords are stored in **secret files** encrypted with *AES* and protected with a user password (called **password**).
 The file encryption password is hashed using `argon2` before passed to AES tools (which do also their own hashing).
 To open a container both the secret file and password must be known.
-Similar to LUKS, one can use same password to protect more than one secret file, or protect secret in different files with different passwords (AES used is in CBC (`aes`) or CFB (`ccrypt`) mode, so using same password on same on different files containing same secret, leads to different binary files).
+Similar to LUKS, one can use same password safely to protect more than one secret file, or protect same secret in different files with different passwords (AES used is in CBC (`aes`) or CFB (`ccrypt`) mode, so using same password on same on different files containing same secret, leads to different binary files).
 On difference from LUKS, user is responsible to store secret files separately from containers (maybe in another container).

 ### Terminology

-Some overlapping terms are used more that once:
+Some overlapping terms explained:

 * **secret** - randomly generated (or user specified) 512 bytes (binary).
 Binary values are shown as *base64*.
+Secret is used as `cryptsetup` password.
-* **secret file** - file where secret is stored encrypted.
+* **secret file** - file where *secret* is stored encrypted.
-* **password** - user password used to encrypt secret file.
+* **password** - user password used to encrypt *secret file*.
-* **key file** - user password can contain additionally to a paraphrase one or more optional key files.
-Their header hashed content is added to the password.
-Order of specifying key files does not matter, but they have to be same files.
+* **key file** - user password can contain additionally to the paraphrase one or more optional key files.
+Their header bytes hashed content is added to the password.
+Order of specifying key files does not matter, but they have to be exact same files used during encryption and decryption.
-* **session** - optional state stored as part of user session.
+* **session** - optional state stored as part of current user session.
 There is by default no session, but it is possible to store passwords in named encrypted session slots in *tmpfs* and refer to them from there.
-* **session password** - an optional password used to protect contents stored in session.
+* **session password** - an optional password used to protect contents stored in *session*.

 ## Installation

 Download repository files and copy as *root* under `/usr/local/bin` the following files:

 * `csman.sh` - main tool.
-* `cskey.sh` - invoked by `csman.sh` for handling encryption keys.
+* `cskey.sh` - is invoked by `csman.sh` for handling encryption and decryption of keys.
 * `aes` - a compiled copy of my [aes](#r/cpp-aes-tool.md) tool.
 If this tool is found next to `cskey.sh` it is used.
 Alternately you can install `ccrypt` from Ubuntu repositories.
 * `argon2` - this is a self-compiled copy of `argon2` from [official](https://github.com/P-H-C/phc-winner-argon2) repository ([my copy](https://github.com/madebits/phc-winner-argon2)). `argon2` can be found also in Ubuntu repositories.
 If found next to `cskey.sh`, this copy is used in place of the system copy.

-## Usage

-> `csman.sh` and `cskey.sh` should be run always with `sudo`.

-`csman.sh` is the main command to use. `csman.sh` delegates password and key operations to `cskey.sh` (which uses `aes` and `argon2`).
-You may need to use `cskey.sh` directly for advanced key manipulation.
-Running both commands without options lists their command-line arguments, e.g.: `sudo csman.sh` or `sudo cskey.sh`.

-The command-line arguments of these tools are a bit *peculiar* (because I thought that it is faster to specify options after the main arguments).
-The command-line arguments follow the scheme: *command file(s) options*.

-Every time `csman.sh` starts it prints prefix hashes of the files:
+Every time `csman.sh` starts, it prints prefix hashes of these files if present:

 ```
 1233e72ca  /usr/local/bin/csman.sh